ichicho/XPS15-9550-Ubuntu16.04/GraphicCard/README.md

 ## Install NVIDIA driver
 Until 2018.7.4, stable version is 390.

-_If you choose to install from Nvidia distribution, please download the Runfile before stopping the GUI._
+_If you choose to install from NVIDIA distribution, please download the Runfile before stopping the GUI._

 Change to text mode(Ctrl+Alt+3) and stop x server.
 ```